ProtoSharkk/RatStabber/README.md

 ### UI / AUDIO:
-- [ ] Menu Screen
+- [x] Menu Screen
 - [ ] Pause Screen
     - [ ] Option for returning to main menu / resume
-- [ ] Menu Music
+- [x] Menu Music
-- [ ] Level Music
+- [x] Level Music
-- [ ] A section where the player can view unlocked lore by completing more of the game
+- [x] A section where the player can view unlocked lore by completing more of the game

-## LORE:
-After successfully defeating the Paul bots, the rat improved upon the design to create the rat bots.
-He could finally get revenge on Paul for the destruction of his kind.
-However, the Paul Bots managed to regain consciousness inside of the new and improved Rat Bots, in-turn making the Ratbots turn against the rat, taking his weapons and his last hopes of defeating Paul as well.
-You (Teo) have arrived to protect the rat and help him figure out a way to stop the now evil rat bots and put an end to this war once and for all.
+    - [ ] LORE GETS UNLOCKED EVERY 10 ROUNDS BEATEN + BOSS BEATEN